DoctorPCOD/DoctorPCOD/labs/code_rubric.md

 |          | 2       | 790*         | 21*       |
 | 15       | 1       | ??          | ??       |
 |          | 2       | ??          | ??       |

-[^1]: My code will likely be more bloated than yours because I included extra conditional logic and LCD writes to display commas in numbers larger than 999.

 [^3]: This code uses the serial monitor, which is a huge code bloater, both in terms of program and data memory.